-- the rate of growth of PCs and gaming consoles or the migration of gamers to mobile devices away from PCs, which historically have been the core focus of our business; - the continued growth of eSports, including its increasing popularity among fans and amateur eSports athletes and how it impacts their desire to purchase high-performance video gaming equipment; - general economic conditions, particularly economic conditions adversely affecting discretionary consumer spending; - social perceptions of gaming, especially those related to the impact of gaming on health and social development; - the introduction of legislation or other regulatory restrictions on gaming, such as restrictions addressing violence in video games and addiction to video games, also referred to as Gaming Disorder by the World Health Organization; - the relative availability and popularity of other forms of entertainment; and - changes in consumer demographics, tastes and preferences.
+- the introduction of legislation or other regulatory restrictions on gaming, such as restrictions addressing violence in video games and addiction to video games, also referred to as Gaming Disorder by the World Health Organization; - · the relative availability and popularity of other forms of entertainment; and - changes in consumer demographics, tastes and preferences.

 We generate a significant portion of our net revenue from gaming-related gear.
-As a result, any decline or slowdown in the growth of the video gaming industry or the declining popularity of the video gaming industry could materially and adversely affect our business.
-Further, because we are focused on developing gear for video gamers, we have no specific plans to attract gamers who use only mobile devices and we have no plans to develop gear specifically designed for gamers who use mobile devices.
-As a result, if gamers migrate to mobile devices and away from PCs and consoles, our business may be seriously harmed.
-In addition, we cannot assure you that the active demographics in video gaming will continue to buy into and drive the growth in gamer culture and the games industry overall nor can we assure you that video gaming will expand into new demographics that will drive growth.
+As a result, any decline or slowdown in the growth of the gaming industry or the declining popularity of the gaming industry could materially and adversely affect our business.
+Further, because we are focused on developing gear for gamers, we have no specific plans to attract gamers who use only mobile devices or tablets and we have no plans to develop gear specifically designed for gamers who use mobile devices or tablets.
+As a result, if gamers migrate to mobile devices or tablets and away from PCs and consoles, our business may be seriously harmed.
+In addition, we cannot assure you that the active demographics in gaming will continue to buy into and drive the growth in gamer culture and the games industry overall nor can we assure you that gaming will expand into new demographics that will drive growth.
 Further, if gamers' interest in video games is diminished, this may seriously harm our business.